CentralRepoOps

 In the PR/issue body, explain **why** you chose this specific configuration (not a generic template).Compile this workflow to generate the lock file: gh aw compile.

-Create a fine-grained PAT ORG_REPO_CHECKOUT_TOKEN with the organization as an owner,
+Create a fine-grained PAT ORG_REPO_CHECKOUT_TOKEN (this link pre-fills the token name, description, and permissions) with the organization as an owner,

 select “All repositories” (or allowlist of specific repos), and grant Repository permission: Contents: Read & write, Actions: Read & write.